flash62au/WiTcontroller/README.md

 - Assign commands directly to the 1-9 buttons (in the sketch) (see list below)
   - This is done in config_button.h
   - Latching / non-latching for the function is provided by the roster entry of wiThrottle server
+- Optionally use a potentiometer (pot) instead of the rotary encoder
 - Optional ability to assign commands directly to the 1-7 additional buttons (in the sketch) (see list below)
   - These are defined config_button.h
 - Command menu (see below for full list) including: